 This report summarizes important opportunities to protect and restore the valuable aquatic resources of the PIE-Rivers region, which includes the combined watersheds and estuaries of the Parker, Ipswich and Essex Rivers in northeastern Massachusetts.
 Opportunities are presented in the form of specific actions that can be implemented by a range of partners.
 Actions were identified and prioritized by members of the PIE-Rivers Steering Committee and four Technical Sub-Committees, based on factors including ecological importance, time sensitivity, likelihood of success, and feasibility (fiscal, technical, and social).
-In 2019, the plan was updated to include the emerging issue of climate resiliency to reflect the critical role that natural resources play in this issue.
-Individual actions cover a range of topics, from scientific monitoring to resource management, from outreach initiatives to physical habitat restoration, but all share the common goal of protecting and restoring our rivers and water resources over the long-term.
+Individual actions cover a range of topics, from scientific monitoring to land and water management to physical habitat restoration, but all share the common goal of protecting and restoring our rivers and water resources over the long-term.

-The report also provides context regarding regional restoration and resiliency efforts.
-To this end we describe the importance of the region's aquatic resources, highlight some of the major ecological stressors threatening those resources, and provide background on the PIE-Rivers Partnership's approach.
+The report also provides context regarding regional restoration efforts.
+To this end we describe the importance of the region's aquatic resources, highlight some of the major ecological stressors threatening those resources, and provide background on the PIE-Rivers Partnership's approach to restoration.

-The document provides a framework to facilitate the planning, coordination and tracking of resiliency and restoration efforts.
-The PIE-Rivers Partnership intends to treat this as a "living document", using it to monitor accomplishments and updating information on threats, necessary actions, and priorities as conditions require.
+The document provides a framework to facilitate the planning, coordination and tracking of restoration efforts.
+The PIE-Rivers Partnership intends to treat this as a "living document", using it to monitor accomplishments and updating information on threats, necessary actions and priorities as conditions require.
 We hope this document will be a valuable resource to a wide range of current and future partners working in the region including conservation organizations, municipalities, state and federal agencies, and private landowners.